DnDdonderdag/character_sheet_v2/README.md

  - idAddition: defines the string that will be added at the end of all elements of spellbar, necessary for uniqueness.
 EXAMPLE: "spellListPage"
  - bevel: defines the size of the bevel of bevelledBox, can be left NULL for 6.
 EXAMPLE: 8
  - fileName: defines the file name of the asset to be generated.
 EXAMPLE: "armor.svg"
+ - level: defines the spell level for the spell bar, 0 for cantrip bar "variable" for formfield in stead of level.
+EXAMPLE: 3